dayarthvader/message_processor/docs/system_design.md

 ### Option 4.
 Multi-threaded with workers writing to temporary files and offloading the concatination of the files to single thread.
 This approach removes to need for the in-memory container and instead relies on the operating systems filesystem to acheive lazy processing of the messages.
 This approach eliminates all the synchronisation issues and thus enabling use to scale the system linearly.
 The worker threads can close the files once they are done writing.

 This lock-free approach resolve the issues with perfomance and capacity scaling to a large extent and enable us to scale the sytem as needed by controlling the deployment environment.
 Also issue 2 of option 3 is surpassed.
+The philosophy being, we provide a fair chance to all connected clients for service and provide a "fastpath" to their own chunks of server resources.

 Limitations of this approache being.
 1. There will duplicate writes in the filesystem as we move the messages from temporary buckets to final file.
 This duplication however is better than saving the buffers in-memory as in option 3 as there is no queue of buffers in the memory.
 Hard-disk storages are cheaper than the RAMs.
 Makes it ideal for cloud depoyment.

 2. Issue 3 of option 2 resurfaces but this time the length of the message won't affect other clients but itself.
 Since this is synchronous mode of communication.
 It should be OK.
 The client will pay for what it uses.

+3. The message order not strictly maintained.
+This can be overcome if the client messages are timestamped and the output file can be sorted in the order of time in post processing.

 <b>This approach too can be a candidate design with identified limitations.</b>